davatorium/rofi/README.md

 |`Alt-grave`                  | Toggle levenshtein  sort. |
 |`Alt-Shift-S`                | Take a screenshot and store this in the Pictures directory. |

-For the full list of key bindings see: `rofi -show keys` or `rofi -help`.
+For the full list of key bindings, see: `rofi -show keys` or `rofi -help`.

 # Configuration